The Good German: Title and theme

 "Good Germans" is a term referring to German citizens during and after World War II who claimed not to have supported the Nazi regime, but remained silent and did not resist in a meaningful way.
 In addition, the title is an allusion to the phrase common among soldiers of the Allied Powers during the invasion of Europe after D-Day, that "The only good German is a dead German" — and the consequences of this death are seed for all that follows in the story of the film.
 Thematically, the film centers on guilt, and whether it is possible to survive the atrocities while being unaware of and not complicit in them.

 Reception

 Critical response

 The Good German received generally mixed reviews, with many critics complaining that it was too reliant on style and did not concentrate on the building of characters.
 As of June 2020, the film holds a 34% approval rating on Rotten Tomatoes, based on 153 reviews with an average rating of 5.04/10.
 The site's consensus states: "Though Steven Soderbergh succeeds in emulating the glossy look of 1940s noirs, The Good German ultimately ends up as a self-conscious exercise in style that forgets to develop compelling characters."
 On Metacritic, the film has an average score of 49 out of 100 based on 34 reviews, indicating "mixed or average reviews".

-Peter Travers of Rolling Stone greatly appreciated the film.